OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:10

 God named the dry ground “land,” and the gathered waters He named “seas.”
-And God observed that it was good.
+And God saw that it was good.

 ## Genesis 1:11